Barclays Sees Unusually High Options Volume (NYSE:BCS)

-Barclays PLC (NYSE:BCS) was the target of some unusual options trading on Monday.
-Traders bought 23,648 call options on the company.
-This is an increase of approximately 500% compared to the typical volume of 3,941 call options.
+Barclays PLC (NYSE:BCS) saw unusually large options trading activity on Monday.
+Stock investors purchased 14,999 put options on the stock.
+This is an increase of 8,881% compared to the average volume of 167 put options.

-A number of hedge funds have recently made changes to their positions in the stock.
-Dimensional Fund Advisors LP boosted its holdings in Barclays by 7.7% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 17,859,690 shares of the financial services provider’s stock valued at $142,699,000 after acquiring an additional 1,269,857 shares during the last quarter.
-Advisory Research Inc. bought a new stake in Barclays in the fourth quarter valued at approximately $21,422,000.
-Bank of New York Mellon Corp boosted its holdings in Barclays by 13.6% in the fourth quarter.
-Bank of New York Mellon Corp now owns 1,889,569 shares of the financial services provider’s stock valued at $15,097,000 after acquiring an additional 225,604 shares during the last quarter.
-Aperio Group LLC boosted its holdings in shares of Barclays by 2.6% during the 4th quarter.
-Aperio Group LLC now owns 1,839,364 shares of the financial services provider’s stock worth $14,697,000 after buying an additional 46,604 shares in the last quarter.
-Finally, Morgan Stanley boosted its holdings in shares of Barclays by 7.4% during the 4th quarter.
-Morgan Stanley now owns 732,062 shares of the financial services provider’s stock worth $5,850,000 after buying an additional 50,223 shares in the last quarter.
-Institutional investors and hedge funds own 1.89% of the company’s stock.

-Several research analysts have commented on the company.
-Morgan Stanley reissued an “equal weight” rating on shares of Barclays in a research note on Tuesday, April 6th.
-BCS downgraded Barclays from a “buy” rating to a “neutral” rating in a research note on Wednesday, January 27th.
-Deutsche Bank Aktiengesellschaft reissued a “buy” rating on shares of Barclays in a research note on Friday, February 19th.
-Exane BNP Paribas raised Barclays from a “neutral” rating to an “outperform” rating in a research note on Monday, January 18th.
-Finally, JPMorgan Chase & Co. reissued an “overweight” rating on shares of Barclays in a research note on Tuesday, February 23rd.
-One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and seven have assigned a buy rating to the company.
-The stock currently has an average rating of “Hold”.

-Barclays (NYSE:BCS) last announced its earnings results on Thursday, February 18th.
-The financial services provider reported $0.08 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.20 by ($0.12).
+Barclays (NYSE:BCS) last posted its quarterly earnings data on Thursday, February 18th.
+The financial services provider reported $0.08 earnings per share for the quarter, missing analysts’ consensus estimates of $0.20 by ($0.12).
+The firm had revenue of $6.53 billion during the quarter, compared to analyst estimates of $6.19 billion.
 Barclays had a net margin of 9.05% and a return on equity of 3.22%.
-The company had revenue of $6.53 billion during the quarter, compared to the consensus estimate of $6.19 billion.
-As a group, sell-side analysts expect that Barclays will post 0.43 EPS for the current year.
+As a group, equities analysts forecast that Barclays will post 0.43 EPS for the current year.

+BCS has been the topic of several analyst reports.
+BCS downgraded shares of Barclays from a “buy” rating to a “neutral” rating in a report on Wednesday, January 27th.
+The Goldman Sachs Group upgraded shares of Barclays from a “neutral” rating to a “buy” rating in a research report on Thursday, March 18th.
+Exane BNP Paribas upgraded shares of Barclays from a “neutral” rating to an “outperform” rating in a research report on Monday, January 18th.
+Berenberg Bank restated a “buy” rating on shares of Barclays in a research report on Thursday, January 28th.
+Finally, Royal Bank of Canada restated a “sector perform” rating on shares of Barclays in a research report on Tuesday, February 23rd.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and seven have given a buy rating to the company’s stock.
+Barclays presently has a consensus rating of “Hold”.

+A number of institutional investors have recently added to or reduced their stakes in the stock.
+Dimensional Fund Advisors LP grew its holdings in Barclays by 7.7% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 17,859,690 shares of the financial services provider’s stock valued at $142,699,000 after purchasing an additional 1,269,857 shares during the period.
+Advisory Research Inc. purchased a new stake in Barclays in the fourth quarter valued at approximately $21,422,000.
+Bank of New York Mellon Corp grew its holdings in Barclays by 13.6% in the fourth quarter.
+Bank of New York Mellon Corp now owns 1,889,569 shares of the financial services provider’s stock valued at $15,097,000 after purchasing an additional 225,604 shares during the period.
+Aperio Group LLC grew its stake in Barclays by 2.6% during the fourth quarter.
+Aperio Group LLC now owns 1,839,364 shares of the financial services provider’s stock worth $14,697,000 after buying an additional 46,604 shares during the period.
+Finally, Morgan Stanley grew its stake in Barclays by 7.4% during the fourth quarter.
+Morgan Stanley now owns 732,062 shares of the financial services provider’s stock worth $5,850,000 after buying an additional 50,223 shares during the period.
+Hedge funds and other institutional investors own 1.89% of the company’s stock.

 Barclays Company Profile